mark-karnaukh/nodejs2022Q4-service/README.md

 - `-V`: Forces a fresh install of the dependencies in the container (required in case if the new npm packages were installed)
 - `--build`: Rebuilds the images (required in case if the Dockerfile was tweaked)

-## Build production-otimized image
+## Build production-optimized image

 ```bash
 docker build -t nest-home-library .

 ```

-Check the size of the immage (should be less than 500MB):
+Check the size of the image (should be less than 500MB):

 ```bash
 docker images